MambaRetriever/MambaRetriever/README.md

 * `output_path`: The path for output file
 * `chunk_length`: The token length of the chunk after tokenization.
 Choose from 2000,5000,10000 to replicate the results from the paper.

-You should then filter language using the following command:
+You should then filter out non-English documents using the following command:

 ```
 python filter_language.py --input_path [input_path] --output_path [output_path] --dataset [dataset] --length_limit [length_limit] --top_limit [top_limit]